 \[\int \varphi(\mathbf{x})\bigl[p_{t+\Delta t}(\mathbf{x}) - p_t(\mathbf{x})\bigr]\,d\mathbf{x} = \int_t^{t+\Delta t}\!\!\int \varphi(\mathbf{x})\left[-\nabla \cdot (\mathbf{f}\,p_s) + \frac{g^2}{2}\,\Delta p_s\right]d\mathbf{x}\,ds\]Step 5: Extract the PDE.
 Dividing by \(\Delta t\) and sending \(\Delta t \to 0\), the left side becomes \(\int \varphi\,\partial_t p_t\,d\mathbf{x}\).
 Since the equation holds for all smooth, compactly supported test functions \(\varphi\), the integrands must be equal:

-\[\frac{\partial p_t(\mathbf{x})}{\partial t} = -\nabla_{\mathbf{x}} \cdot \bigl[\mathbf{f}(\mathbf{x},t)\,p_t(\mathbf{x})\bigr] + \frac{g^2(t)}{2}\,\Delta_{\mathbf{x}}\,p_t(\mathbf{x})\]This is the Fokker-Planck equation — the same result as the heuristic derivation, now established rigorously.
-The test function approach works in the weak (distributional) sense: it avoids requiring \(p_t\) to be classically differentiable, needing only that the integrated identity holds for all smooth test functions.
+\[\frac{\partial p_t(\mathbf{x})}{\partial t} = -\nabla_{\mathbf{x}} \cdot \bigl[\mathbf{f}(\mathbf{x},t)\,p_t(\mathbf{x})\bigr] + \frac{g^2(t)}{2}\,\Delta_{\mathbf{x}}\,p_t(\mathbf{x})\]This is the Fokker-Planck equation: the same result as the heuristic derivation, now established rigorously.
+The test-function approach works in the weak (distributional) sense: it avoids requiring \(p_t\) to be classically differentiable and only requires the integrated identity to hold for all smooth test functions.

 References